wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-ei-6.x.x.md

 ```

 ### Migrating the registry
 The Micro Integrator uses a [file based registry](../file_based_registry) instead of a database (which is used in EI 6.x).
 Note the following when migrating the registry:

 -	If the artifacts in EI 6.x are added in carbon applications developed using WSO2 Integration Studio, you can directly migrate the artifacts to the Micro Integrator of EI 7.1.
+Copy the carbon applications from the `<EI_6.x.x_HOME>/repository/deployment/server/carbonapps` folder to the `<MI_HOME>/repository/deployment/server/carbonapps` folder.
 -	If the artifacts are added through the management console in EI 6.x.x, first download the artifacts from the management console, and then add to the `<MI_HOME>/registry/` folder by maintaining the same resource structure.

 ### Migrating artifacts

-The recommended way to create integration artifacts (in EI 6.x or EI 7.x ) is to use [WSO2 Integration Studio](../../develop/WSO2-Integration-Studio)
+The recommended way to create integration artifacts (in EI 6.x or EI 7.x ) is to use [WSO2 Integration Studio](../../../develop/WSO2-Integration-Studio):

-- If the artifacts are created in the recommended way, copy the CAR files inside `<EI_6.x
+- If the artifacts are created in the recommended way, copy the CAR files inside `<EI_6.x.x_HOME>/repository/deployment/server/carbonapps` to the `<MI_HOME>/repository/deployment/server/carbonapps` folder.
-.x_HOME>/repository/deployment/server/carbonapps` to the
-`<MI_HOME>/repository/deployment/server/carbonapps` folder.
-- If the artifacts are created using the management console of EI 6.x, you need to recreate them using WSO2 Integration
-Studio and package them as a composite application.
+- If the artifacts are created using the management console of EI 6.x, you need to recreate them using WSO2 Integration Studio and package them as a composite application.
+See the instructions on [packaging artifacts](../../../develop/packaging-artifacts).

 !!!
 Tip
      For testing purposes, you can copy the artifacts to the same folder structure inside the `<MI_HOME>/repository/deployment/` directory.

 ### Migrating deployed Connectors

-- If the connector is added to EI 6.x via a composite application with connector exporter project, the same can be used in EI 7.1 seamlessly.
+- If the connector is added to EI 6.x via a composite application with the [Connector Exporter Project](../../../develop/creating-artifacts/adding-connectors), the same can be used in EI 7.1 seamlessly.
 Simply copy the CAR file in EI 6.x to the `<MI_HOME>/repository/deployment/server/carbonapps` folder.
 - If the connector is added to EI 6.x via the management console, pack them using connector exporter project and deploy via composite application in EI 7.1.
-For more information, read about the [Connector Exporter Project](../../develop/creating-artifacts/adding-connectors).
+For more information, read about the [Connector Exporter Project](../../../develop/creating-artifacts/adding-connectors).

 ### Migrating custom components